Canon T5 vs Nikon Z7

 It is notable that the Z7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5 does not provide wifi capability.

-Both the T5 and the Z7 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the Z7 have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the Z7 was followed by the Nikon Z7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T5 and Z7 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Nikon Z7 Manual.

 So what conclusions can be drawn?
 Is the Canon T5 better than the Nikon Z7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.